 Georgia Tech golf during the final round of the Carpet Capital Collegiate in Rocky Face, Ga., September 10, 2017

 Georgia Tech assistant golf coach Drew McGee

 Images from round 2 of the 2017 ACC Men's Golf Championship, Saturday, April 22, 2017.

 First-round play from Musgrove Mill Golf Club in Clinton, S.C., April 21, 2017

-McGee, 27, assists head coach Bruce Heppler in the areas of operations, scheduling, recruiting, academics and fund-raising.
-Jeff Pierce, who spent the 2015-16 year as Heppler's full-time assistant coach, transitioned into a volunteer coaching role and continues to assist with instruction.
+McGee, 28, assists head coach Bruce Heppler in the areas of operations, scheduling, recruiting, academics and fund-raising.

 “We’re excited for Drew to be part of our program,” said Heppler.
 “Drew was involved in every aspect of the New Mexico program and was successful in their recruiting efforts.
 He came highly recommended and is highly-regarded by many of the coaches on the West Coast.”

 During his two years at New Mexico, McGee helped guide the Lobos to three tournament victories, two NCAA regional tournament appearances and a second-place finish in the Mountain West Conference Championship in 2016.
 Four Lobos won individual tournament titles, while five members of the team made the all-MWC team, and one was named Mountain West Player of the Year.
 McGee also served as co-director of the Lobo Junior Golf Camps.